blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 * if the results can be displayed as text - print them or write them to a file.

-This can take a little time to setup, but it can be well worth the effort to reduce the time it takes to test changes - you can even have blender running the script ever few seconds with a viewer updating the results, so no need to leave you're text editor to see changes.
+This can take a little time to setup, but it can be well worth the effort to reduce the time it takes to test changes - you can even have blender running the script ever few seconds with a viewer updating the results, so no need to leave your text editor to see changes.

 Use External Tools
 ==================

-When there are no readily available python modules to perform specific tasks it's worth keeping in mind you may be able to have python execute an external command on you're data and read the result back in.
+When there are no readily available python modules to perform specific tasks it's worth keeping in mind you may be able to have python execute an external command on your data and read the result back in.

-Using external programs adds an extra dependency and may limit who can use the script but to quickly setup you're own custom pipeline or writing one-off scripts this can be handy.
+Using external programs adds an extra dependency and may limit who can use the script but to quickly setup your own custom pipeline or writing one-off scripts this can be handy.

 Examples include: